Historical type from Three Islands Press

 9. What if I'm unhappy with my purchase—can I get my money back?

 Yes, of course!
 We want only happy customers.
-If our fonts don't meet your expectations—or you're unsatisfied with your purchase for any reason—simply get in touch with us, and we'll credit your account in the amount of the purchase price.
-(We'll also ask that you delete any of our font data from your computer and/or other equipment.)
-Just give us a call us at (207) 596-6768 or 1-877-496-6768 (toll-free), or send email to us at orders@oldfonts.com.
+If our fonts don’t meet your expectations—or you’re unsatisfied with your purchase for any reason—simply get in touch with us, and we’ll credit your account in the amount of the purchase price.
+(We’ll also ask that you delete any of our font data from your computer and/or other equipment.)
+Just give us a call at (207) 596-6768 or send email to orders@oldfonts.com.

 10. Who designed these things, anyway?

-11. What would it cost to turn my great-grandmother's handwriting into a font?
+11. What would it cost to turn my great-grandma’s handwriting into a font?

-It ain't as easy—at least not the way we do it.
-Each character in a font takes at least an hour or two to design and refine; all characters must be tweaked and adjusted to look good together; often, you've got to endure the indescribable tedium of creating hundreds (or thousands) kerning pairs.
-And when you consider that—counting alphabets, punctuation, accents and diacriticals, ligatures and other glyphs—a professional typeface has more than 200 characters (often many more)...
-Let's just say the time adds up.
-Short answer: it'd cost a whole lot of money to turn your great-grandmother's handwriting into a font.
-That is, unless we like it enough to want to sell the font as a member of our type library, in which case it's free, and you'll get complementary copies of all our typefaces.
-(We'd have to retain ownership of the font, however.)
+It ain’t easy—at least not the way we do it.
+Each character in a font takes at least an hour or two to design and refine; all characters must be tweaked and adjusted to look good together; often, you’ve got to endure the indescribable tedium of creating hundreds (or thousands) of kerning pairs.
+And when you consider that—counting alphabets, punctuation, accents and diacriticals, ligatures and other glyphs—a professional typeface has many hundreds of characters...
+Let’s just say the time adds up.
+Short answer: it’d cost a whole lot of money to turn your great-grandma’s handwriting into a font.
+That is, unless we like it enough to want to sell the font as a member of our type library, in which case it’s free, and you’ll get complementary copies of all our typefaces.
+(We’d have to retain ownership of the font, however.)

 12. I'd like to include a font credit—how shall I word it?

-For example: "Lamar Pen™ was designed in 2003 by Brian Willson of Three Islands Press (3IP)."
-(If you don't know the year, feel free to send us email.)
-Please also let us know how/where you've used the font—and thanks very much for the credit!
+3IP).”
+(If you don’t know the year, feel free to send us email.)
+Please also let us know how/where you’ve used the font—and thanks very much again!

 Antiquarian Scribe

-Emily Austin Handwriting Fonts Houston Pen Handwriting Fonts Lamar Pen Handwriting Fonts Old Man Eloquent Handwriting Fonts Schooner Script Handwriting Fonts Texas Hero
+Emily Austin Geographica Script Houston Pen Lamar Pen Military Scribe Old Man Eloquent

 Three Islands Press